acemod/ACE3/wiki/missionmaker/mission-tools.md

 To execute custom code on Headless Client connect and disconnects, mission makers or other modders can use the `ACE_HeadlessClientJoined` event (triggered only on the server).

-Some Arma 3 features are incompatible, this is up to BI to add support:
+Some Arma 3 features are incompatible, this is up to BI to add support (apply the above init line to units using the following features to ensure expected functionality):
-- Support Modules
+- Vanilla Support Modules will stop functioning
-- Triggers synchronized with waypoints
+- Triggers synchronized with waypoints will no longer be respected (waypoint will not change status based on the trigger condition)